Lower school curriculum

 Key Stage 3 subjects

-In Key Stage 3 all students study English, Mathematics, Science, History, Geography, Religion & Philosophy, Art, Drama, Food Technology, French, ICT and Computing, Music, Photography, Physical Education, Philosophy, Product Design and Textiles.
+In Key Stage 3 all students study English, Mathematics, Science, History, Geography, Religion & Philosophy, Art, Drama, Food Technology, French, Computing, Music, Photography, Physical Education, Philosophy and Product Design.

-In Mathematics, Science and French students are placed into ability groupings during the second half term in Year 7, which continue through Years 7 and 8.
-For other subjects such as English, the Arts and Humanities, classes are mixed.
+In years 7, 8 and 9 students are placed into two bands and then placed in ability groupings for all subjects.
 Our belief is that all students can make excellent progress regardless of their prior attainment or any additional learning needs.
 We carefully monitor the composition of our teaching groups and adjust when appropriate.

 Key Stage 4 subjects

 As students move into Key Stage 4 they are given the opportunity to opt to follow certain subjects while all following a core curriculum.
 Students follow a range of subjects that will lead to the EBacc.
 Students all study English Language, English Literature, Mathematics, Science (at least two GCSEs), French, Physical Education and Personal Social and Health Education (PSHE).
-Students must choose from Geography or History and can then select additional subjects from three options which can include Triple Science, History, Geography, Religious Studies, Art, Drama, Food Technology, Computing, Music, Physical Education and Product Design (the additional Geography and History sets in the Option Blocks exist for those students who would like to take both subjects).
+Students must choose from Geography or History and can then select additional subjects from three options, which can include Triple Science, History, Geography, Religious Studies, Art, Drama, Food Technology, Design Technology, Computing, Music, Physical Education, Photography and Psychology (the additional Geography and History sets in the Option Blocks exist for those students who would like to take both subjects).
+We are currently reviewing the curriculum model and looking to hopefully introduce level 2 courses in construction and engineering and level 1 courses in Horticulture and construction.

 Some students will be recommended for a programme of Core Support in Year 10 and 11 to support their learning in English and Mathematics.
 These students will not subsequently take the French GCSE course (please note that this is not a choice for the students, it is determined through discussion between the SENDCo and the Head of French).

-A range of intervention strategies are deployed in the school which include supporting students with additional needs, to those who are deemed gifted and talented.
+A range of intervention strategies are deployed in the school which include supporting students with additional needs, to those who are deemed most able.
 Additional support is provided across subject areas with particular emphasis on English, Mathematics and Emotional and Social Support.

 Assessment and feedback

 There is a renewed focus on assessment and feedback at Sexey’s and there are protocols for assessment, marking of literacy and extended writing.
 At all times the focus is on supporting students to make the next steps to improve their learning.
-Student progress reviews occur six times a year, the data produced being used to identify subsequent intervention and support work.
+Student progress reviews occur four times a year, the data produced being used to identify subsequent intervention and support work.
+Parents will be informed of these assessments.

 The school operates Monday to Friday on a 50 period fortnightly timetable, each period being an hour long.
 The hours spent on teaching during a normal school week, excluding collective worship, registrations and lunch, total 25 hours per week.
 This compares with the recommended minimum of 24 hours/week, suggested by the Department for Education.